How to Hide a Camera in Plain Sight

-Before you install security cameras around your home or business, you should do your research to read any laws in your area that regulate surveillance.
+Before you install security cameras around your home or business, you should research any laws in your area that regulate surveillance.
 If you want to hide surveillance cameras within your home or private property, you are probably within your rights if you are recording video without audio.
 Recording conversations are subject to entirely different rules and generally require consent.
 Most states have restrictions to surveillance cameras in areas such as bathrooms, where there is a reasonable expectation of privacy.

-If you want to hide surveillance cameras at a business or commercial property, you also need to check your state laws.
+If you want to hide surveillance cameras at a business or commercial property, you also need to check state laws.
 You are not allowed to hide cameras in areas where there is a reasonable expectation of privacy, such as restrooms, dressing rooms, hotel rooms, or locker rooms.

 How to Hide a Security Camera

-Hiding surveillance cameras inside your child’s stuffed animals is something that generally happens in movies, but not always as effective in real life.
+Hiding surveillance cameras inside your child’s stuffed animals is something that generally happens in movies, but is not always as effective in real life.
 If you are looking to disguise a camera in your home, you could try the following ideas.

 Indoor Camera Hiding Spots

 Shiny desk accessories

 Light switch plates

 The size of your surveillance camera will make a difference as to where you can hide it.
 Nanny cams or smaller baby monitor-type cameras can be placed in more covert places if you are choosing to hide the cameras themselves.

 If you are hiding a surveillance camera indoors, make sure the lens is not obstructed.
 Then, check that you have a close power source that allows for keeping the cords out of sight.
 Finally, ensure that the distance and field of vision on the camera is sufficient to get clear video footage.
 If you choose a wireless security camera, the location you select will need a stable internet signal.
 If you have a battery-powered camera, note approximately how long the battery will last and check it regularly to make sure it’s working.